WGBH-MLA/openvault3/app/views/override/terms-and-conditions.md

-or infringe upon the rights of any person or entity whatsoever; (vii) the User Generated Content is not an endorsement, express or implied, of any party, product, or other entity and (viii) you have not received payment or consideration of any kind for submitting the User Generated Content to WGBH or the Site.
+or infringe upon the rights of any person or entity whatsoever; (vii) the User Generated Content is not an endorsement, express or implied, of any party, product, or other entity and (viii) you have not received payment or consideration of any kind for submitting the User Generated Content to GBH or the Site.

-3. Unless you enter into a separate written agreement with WGBH, WGBH does not claim ownership in User Generated Content you submit; however, by submitting the User Generated Content to WGBH, you hereby waive any and all moral rights in connection with the User Generated Content and you automatically grant WGBH and its licensees, a perpetual, worldwide, non-exclusive, royalty-free, and transferable license to use, reproduce, distribute, sub-license, modify, create derivative works of (including without limitation, to rename, edit, shorten, if video &ndash; split the videos into
+3. Unless you enter into a separate written agreement with GBH, GBH does not claim ownership in User Generated Content you submit; however, by submitting the User Generated Content to GBH, you hereby waive any and all moral rights in connection with the User Generated Content and you automatically grant GBH and its licensees, a perpetual, worldwide, non-exclusive, royalty-free, and transferable license to use, reproduce, distribute, sub-license, modify, create derivative works of (including without limitation, to rename, edit, shorten, if video &ndash; split the videos into